 Also Read: Learn Full-Stack-Web Development: No Experience Needed!

-Changing the border-color in CSS
+Changing the border colour in CSS

 Example: